amys1020/COVID-19_ExploratoryDataAnalysis/README.md

 # COVID-19_Florida
 **BACKGROUND**\
 COVID-19 is a highly contagious, respiratory illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-Cov-2).
 The coronavirus was first identified in Wuhan, China in December 2019.
 On March 11, the World Health Organization (WHO) declared COVID-19 a global pandemic.
 The main transmission route of the virus is through person-to-person contact.
 Infected individuals have reported experiencing a wide range of symptoms ranging from mild to severe illness.
 To prevent the spread of the virus, public health guidance includes washing hands often, wearing a mask in public, avoiding close contact, cleaning and disinfecting potential contaminated surfaces, and monitoring your health daily.
-As of December 4, the United States has the highest number of reported total cases (14.6 million) and total deaths (over 284 thousand) followed by India and Brazil.
-More specifically, Texas, California, and Florida have each surpassed one million total cases.
+As of March 1, the United States has the highest number of reported total cases (29+ million) and total deaths (over 525K) followed by India and Brazil.

 **FLORIDA TIMELINE**\
 •March 1- Governor DeSantis declares a public health emergency\